-While all students will come to know many members of the faculty and staff on an informal basis, each student has a faculty advisor with whom the student can discuss matters of concern-academic or otherwise.
-Each advising group typically meets once a week.
-It is hoped that constructive, trusting relations will develop between the student and their advisor, and that the groups will become centers of mutual support, interest, and activity.
-Through this individual and group support, our advisory program helps students to progress from learning (9th grade), practicing (1oth grade), living (11th grade), and loving and leaving (12th grade) in the following mission-centered areas:
+While all students will come to know many members of the faculty and staff, each student is assigned a faculty advisor with whom the student can discuss matters of concern - academic or otherwise.
+Each advising group meets formally once a week and has an opportunity to connect daily during chapel, assembly and class meeting blocks.
+It is hoped that constructive, trusting relationships will develop between the student and their advisor, and that the groups will become centers of mutual support, interest and activity.
+Through individual and group support, our advisory program helps students progress from learning (ninth grade) to practicing (10th grade) to living (11th grade), and finally to loving and leaving behind (12th grade) our social, emotional, educational and community values in the following mission-centered areas: